ChainMovers/suibase/python/README.md

     ```

 ## Demo's

+The examples for python search the `sui-base` workdirs to figure out which configuration
+to use.
+If looks for the `active` symlink and reads the `client.yaml` from that link.

+However; if you are running a localnet you will, of course, have to `localnet start` before
+running the python demos.

 For convenience, shell scripts have been added to `sui-base/python/bin`.
 It is expected
 that when you want to run a script you are in the python folder and you've activated the